Sharing the Wonders of Sport Across Frontiers

 The "Japan-Korea-China Youth Winter Sports Exchange" is based on the "Tokyo Action Plan" adopted at the Second Trilateral Sports Ministers’ Meeting of Japan held in 2018.

 The first "Japan-Korea-China Youth Winter Sports Exchange" will be held in February 2022 in Hokkaido Prefecture, Japan.

 Annual, wide-ranging sporting exchanges with Korea were started in 1997 with the approach of the co-hosted 2002 FIFA World Cup Korea/Japan with the aims of deepening goodwill and friendship between the two countries and promoting further sporting development.
 The JSPO currently cooperates with the Korean Sport & Olympic Committee in the fields of youth and adult exchange programs.

 Japan-China Sports Exchange Program

-exchanges between adult sportsmen and women of both countries, and of youth sport instructors and young athletes
+exchanges between sportsmen and women from both countries, and between youth sport instructors and young athletes

 Japan-Germany Junior Sports Club Exchange